oac-tree/oac-tree-training/EPICS_meetings/spring_2025/overview.md

 * Basic intro to GUI: file explorer, editor and execution
 * oac-tree-server and client
-* Basic control nodes and their use: e.g. Listen for monitoring procedures
+* Basic control nodes and their use: e.g. Listen for monitoring procedures, Fallback for regular operational tasks, etc.
 * Greenhouse example: explain construction of the simplest exercises
 * Guided exercises